-Tardies-Morning
+Tardies-Morning (Anytime on/after 8am)

-- 1. Parents/guardians should notify the school office (203) 389-0823 and press 3, any time a child will be tardy

-- 2. Tardy before 8:20

-- a.
-Student's tardy will be logged.

-- b.
-Student will be sent directly to class.

-- c.
-Classroom policies for lateness will be enforced by individual teachers.

-- d.
-Chronic tardiness (4 or more tardies) will result in a letter home and a request for a mandatory parent meeting. - e.
-Home visits will be made to all parents who fail to keep required appointments. - f.
-Failure to keep two or more scheduled appointments will result in referral to the Superior Court for Juvenile Matters. - 3.
-Tardy after 8:20, before 9:00A.M. - a.
-Student's tardy will be logged. - b.
+- 1. Parents/guardians should notify the school office (203) 389-0823 Ext.1200, any time a child will be tardy. - 2.
+Tardy from 8:00-8:20 - a.
+Student must report to the main office and tardy will be logged. - b.
+Student will be sent directly to class. - c.
+If there is a pattern of unexcused tardies, the student's parent or guardian will be contacted and we will schedule a meeting to discuss a plan of action.
+Depending on circumstances, a conference call may take the place of an actual meeting. - d.
+Home visits will be made to all parents who fail to keep required appointments. - 3.
+Tardy after 8:20 am and before 9:00 am: - a.
+Student must report to the main office and tardy will be logged. - b.
 Parent will be notified that the student is tardy. - c.
-Student must complete mandatory late room assignment in the late room. - d.
-Students must email teacher for work missed and complete it during school wide support. - e.
-Home visits will be made to all parents who fail to keep required appointments. - f.
-Failure to keep two or more scheduled appointments will result in referral to the Superior Court for Juvenile Matters. - 4.
-Tardy after 9:00 A.M. - a.
-Parent will be called in and/or schedule a meeting to discuss plan of action. - b.
-Student must complete mandatory late room assignment in the late room. - c.
-Home visits will be made to all parents who fail to keep required appointments. - d.
-Failure to keep two or more scheduled appointments will result in referral to the Juvenile Court.
+If there is a pattern of unexcused tardies, the student's parent or guardian will be contacted and we will schedule a meeting to discuss a plan of action.
+Depending on circumstances, a conference call may take the place of an actual meeting. - d.
+Home visits will be made to all parents who fail to keep required appointments. - e.
+Failure to keep two or more scheduled appointments will result in referral to the Dept of Children and Family Services. - 3.
+Unexcused tardy after 9:00 A.M. - a.
+Student must report to the main office and tardy will be logged. - b.
+Student must then report to the Student Support Office. - c.
+Student must email teacher for work missed.
+The email must also be sent to the administrator, student's parent/guardian, teacher, and advisor. - d.
+Student's parent or guardian will be contacted and we will schedule a meeting to discuss plan of action.
+Depending on circumstances, a conference call may take the place of an actual meeting. - e.
+Home visits will be made to all parents who fail to keep required appointments.
+Administration reserves the right to send students back home if tradies are frequent and parent or guardian fails to keep appointments. - f.
+Failure to keep two or more scheduled appointments will result in referral to Dept of Children and Family Services.

-If student incurs a tardy due to a doctor's appointment, a medical note should be obtained and dropped off at the school's main office to excuse the tardy and to keep on the student's records.
+If a student incurs a tardy due to a doctor's appointment, a medical note should be obtained and dropped off at the school's main office to excuse the tardy and to keep on the student's records.